jacklu333333/DISUNet/readme.md

 > [name_of_datasets] can be ADVIO, RoNIN, RIDI, OIOD(OxIOD), OIOD_tango (OxIOD tango), where the OIOD is the one with only VICON label.
 > [model_weight] should be the path to the weight directory.
+> The default config.json file hyperparameter can be applied to all datasets with the same result of original paper.

 ### Testing
 <!--